achung89/react-futures/README.md

 This example demonstrates several benefits of React Futures:

 - With React Futures asynchronicity is transparent; you can use a future as you would a normal object or an array.
+- With React Futures the manipulation and construction of asynchronous data can be done **outside of render**, something not possible with other implementations of suspense.
 - Futures allows the code that manipulates and constructs the data to be separated from the code that fetches it.
 - React Futures can be used within the callbacks of other future data operations (see above where `FutureGroups` is used within the callback of `flatMap`)
-- With React Futures the manipulation and construction of asynchronous data can be done **outside of render**, something not possible with other implementations of suspense.

 ## Restrictions

-To achieve transparency, React Futures places restrictions on certain type of operations: mutable operations are prohibited inside of render and suspend operations are prohibited outside of render.
+To achieve transparency, React Futures places restrictions on certain type of operations: mutable operations are not allowed inside of render and suspend operations are not allowed outside of render.

 Ex.